Benefits of regular attendance

 Talk to your child

+Whilst you should ensure your child knows that you do not approve of them missing school for any reason, be on the alert for any particular reasons for not attending.
 If there is a problem with your child’s attendance, talk calmly to your child and listen to the explanation.
 There is always an explanation.
-It may not impress you, but it counted enough with your child to make them stop going to school.
+It may not impress you, but it counted enough to your child to make them stop going to school.

-Be particularly watchful and supportive in the run up to tests and aware of coursework deadlines.
-Help them catch up with missed work, a missed day doesn’t have to mean missed work.
+Be particularly watchful and supportive in the run up to tests and be aware of coursework deadlines.
+Help them catch up with missed work - a missed day doesn’t have to mean missed work.

 Looking for the reason for not going to school is important.